 In the first half of the 20th Century, the Spencers entertained a “Who’s Who” of African-American luminaries, including Langston Hughes, Zora Neale Hurston, W.E.B.
 DuBois, James Weldon Johnson, Dr. Martin Luther King Jr., and others.
 The Spencer home also was a safe stopover for travelers in the Jim Crow-era South.

-The work Heath is doing, digitizing evidence of the Spencer family’s contributions to history, is part of a new collaboration between Lynchburg College and the Anne Spencer Foundation, which operates the Anne Spencer House and Garden Museum.
+The work Heath is doing, digitizing evidence of the Spencer family’s contributions to history, is part of a new collaboration between University of Lynchburg and the Anne Spencer Foundation, which operates the Anne Spencer House and Garden Museum.
 “Our purpose is not only to preserve the material culture, but ultimately, to be able to share it,” Dr. Chip Walton, dean of the School of Humanities and Social Sciences, said.
 “Anne Spencer House, like Historic Sandusky, has the potential to significantly bolster our work in digital humanities, making visual that which had been previous invisible.”

 The partnership between Lynchburg and ASH&GM has been in the works since the fall of 2016, when faculty and staff met with the Foundation’s board.
 Steve Bright, the College’s vice president for business and finance, was at the meeting and said their initial conversation concerned goals.
 “What we really talked about were goals,” he said.
 “What their goals were, what ours could be, and whether they could be compatible.”